MertAtakanOnrat/g1h_BilMeet/group/Ogulcan_Karakollukcu_log.md

 ### ~ from 18.05.2020 until 25.05.2020 ~
 This week we started the firebase installation and took the promotional video of our application.
 I installed firebase with my google account and added our own project to it.
 I tried to save the bilkent mail and password on the registration screen of our application and I succeeded.
+### ~ from 25.05.2020 until 28.05.2020 ~
+In these 3 days, I set up the register page to accept bilkent mail only.
+I checked if the entered passwords match each other.
+I changed the student number to only accept 8 digits and added error text.
+In order to find out whether each mail really belongs to the person, I ensured that the verification mail was sent and I directed it to a page where the user could ask for a code again so that the user would not be in a difficult situation if it could not be sent.
 ****